uadmin/uadmin-docs/_build/html/_sources/dapi/pre_query_functions.rst.txt

 ------------------------
 `Back To Top`_

 APIPreQueryDelete controls the data API's pre query for delete commands.
+By default, APIPreQueryDelete returns **false**.

 Type: